+The marijuana industry is bursting with creative innovations from marijuana entrepreneurs.
 As the marijuana industry grows, we’re seeing smart entrepreneurs shifting mainstream solutions to the cannabis market, and we’re seeing many new innovations debut.
 Some of these innovations are unique to the marijuana industry, and others are innovative takes on existing products and services that are being used in different industries.

+An industry that you might not think cannabis could disrupt is the greeting card industry, but it has already had an effect.
 The greeting card industry is worth $7 billion, and creative marijuana entrepreneurs are quickly stealing market share.
 What was once an established industry with few surprises is being disrupted by the entrance of brands like KushKards.

 KushKards are marijuana-themed greeting cards that include a pre-roll affixed to each card.
 There are 35 handmade designs to choose from and some seasonal designs.
 KushKards also makes its own line of cannabis industry stationery.